p1

 Accomplishment #4

 We’ve equipped the officers and implemented technology (Mobile Dispatching, E-Citations, Online Reporting, wireless mobile video download, etc.) to give them the tools they need to be more effective.
 I’d much rather have one guy driving a backhoe than a hundred guys with shovels.
+I’ve also made some mistakes here.
+When it comes to implementing new technology,

 Read more